-In Windows 7 and earlier versions, My Computer (Windows Explorer) and Control Panel shortcuts would appear on the right-pane of the Start menu.
-In Windows 10, File Explorer and Settings icons are located in the left-pane of the Start menu (extreme left in Anniversary Update).
+In Windows 7 and earlier versions, My Computer (Windows Explorer) and Control Panel shortcuts would appear on the right pane of the Start menu.
+In Windows 10, File Explorer and Settings icons are located in the left pane of the Start menu (extreme left in Anniversary Update and later versions).

-The File Explorer shortcut located on the left-side of the Start menu comes in handy for users who prefer to launch File Explorer or Quick Access using mouse instead of Windows + E keyboard shortcut.
-You can also view pinned and frequent folders by right-clicking on File Explorer’s icon in the left-pane of the Start menu.
+The File Explorer shortcut located on the left side of the Start menu comes in handy for users who prefer to launch File Explorer or Quick Access using a mouse instead of the Windows + E keyboard shortcut.
+You can also view pinned and frequent folders by right-clicking on File Explorer’s icon in the left pane of the Start menu.

-At times, for no reason, the File Explorer shortcut might go missing from the left-side of the Start menu.
-If the File Explorer icon is not appearing in the left-side of the Start menu in Windows 10, follow the given below directions to restore the File Explorer icon to Windows 10 Start menu.
+At times, for no reason, the File Explorer shortcut might go missing from the left side of the Start menu.
+If the File Explorer icon is not appearing on the left side of the Start menu in Windows 10, follow the given below directions to restore the File Explorer icon to the Windows 10 Start menu.

 Add File Explorer icon to Start menu in Windows 10